abuturabofficial/www/content/post/02-password_managers_and_their_role_in_online_safety_and_security.md

 ## 1) LastPass:

 LastPass offers freemium services, with limited access to the features for their free tier users, but offer great deal of services to the premium members.
-It is bit costly compared to what we have in free as well in the form of Padloc or Bitwarden.
+It is a bit costly compared to what we have in free as well in the form of Padloc or Bitwarden.
 A [critical vulnerability](https://www.zdnet.com/article/lastpass-bug-leaks-credentials-from-previous-site/) was reported in 2019.
 According to [Forbes](https://www.forbes.com/sites/thomasbrewster/2019/04/10/what-happened-when-the-dea-demanded-passwords-from-lastpass/?sh=7b25ed387ebe), Drug Enforcement Administration(DEA) demand to access a criminal password record was rejected by LastPass due to zero knowledge encryption in place for customers.

 <center><div style="max-width:119px; max-height:119px">
   <img src="/images/lastpass.png" /><a href="  https://www.lastpass.com/">LastPass.com</a>